-Insurance Underwriter Job Description, Salary and Skills
+Insurance Underwriter Job Description, Salary, and Skills

-Underwriters evaluate applicants for insurance.
+Insurance underwriters evaluate applicants for insurance.
 They determine whether or not a prospective customer should be insured and, if so, recommend an appropriate premium to take on that level of risk.
 Insurance underwriters use software to help analyze the risk profile of clients and to calculate costs.

 Insurance underwriters work closely with insurance agents who have direct contact with customers and with actuaries who perform complex calculations to determine the likelihood that accidents and other mishaps might befall a category of clients.

-Insurance underwriters specialize in many different types of insurance including auto, homeowners, marine, commercial, personal/professional liability and travel.
+Insurance underwriters specialize in many different types of insurance including auto, homeowners, marine, commercial, personal/professional liability, and travel.

 Education and Training

-Underwriters need to develop and document analytical, quantitative, decision-making, verbal, writing and presentation skills in order to be hired and successfully carry out their responsibilities.
+Underwriters need to develop and document analytical, quantitative, decision-making, verbal, writing, and presentation skills in order to be hired and successfully carry out their responsibilities.

-Underwriters receive extensive on the job training and mentoring if they are hired right out of college.
-Underwriting trainees are typically paired with seasoned underwriters to learn about underwriting policies, procedures, and techniques.
+Underwriters receive extensive on-the-job training and mentoring if they are hired right out of college.
+Underwriting trainees typically are paired with seasoned underwriters to learn about underwriting policies, procedures, and techniques.

+Many employees encourage or require the acquisition of certifications in underwriting by taking courses through The Institutes.
 Junior underwriters often earn an Associate in Commercial Underwriting or An Associate in Personal Insurance.
+The courses and exams related to these certifications generally take about 1-2 years.
 More seasoned underwriters with at least three years experience often pursue the Chartered Property and Casualty Underwriter.

 Insurance Underwriter Salaries